Street Art and Murals

 At the bottom of the page is a map showing the locations of our five favourites.

 The artwork Pi appeared on a façade opposite the city library over a couple of days in the autumn of 2013.
-The work was created when artist Carolina Falkholt participated in an exhibition at Halmstads Konsthall and she was invited to create a new public artwork as part of the artistic design at the newly built Söndrumsskolan.
+The work was created when artist Carolina Falkholt External link, opens in new window. participated in an exhibition at Halmstads Konsthall and she was invited to create a new public artwork as part of the artistic design at the newly built Söndrumsskolan.

 The hand gesture portrayed in the artwork can be interpreted as a sign of blessing, speaking, or a show of hands, but the artist drew inspiration from Swedish sign language, where Pi is a sign of emphasis, such as in “I really like graffiti”.
 Carolina Falkholt is one of Sweden’s most established graffiti artists.
 She has had several solo exhibitions and her works have been shown in museum collections.

 Another work of art created through the West Coast Walls project is the mural titled The Balance.
-The painting was created by Chinese artist Sheep Chen, who draws his inspiration from his homeland’s traditional culture.
+The painting was created by Chinese artist Sheep Chen, External link, opens in new window. who draws his inspiration from his homeland’s traditional culture.
 Yin and yang is an important concept in Chinese philosophy and symbolises dualism.
 By balancing two opposite or contrary forces, harmony can be achieved.
 Chen has offered an interpretation of how difficult this balance can be to master, through a design that brings to mind the world of fairy tales.
 The painting can be found on a façade on Norra vägen, opposite Norre Port.

 The project called West Coast Walls was run in 2018, and Halmstad received several new murals, one of which was Scaniceratops by Fanakapan.
 On Skepparegatan he chose to paint a dinosaur, which, with its universal and playful expression, reminds us of humanity’s time and place on Earth.
 The dinosaur depicted in the painting is inspired by a Scaniceratops, a species said to have lived in southern Sweden about 100 million years ago.